The Deutsche Bank Mirror Trading Scandal: $10 Billion and the Russian Laundromat

 Conclusion: The Death of the 'Synthetic' Trade

 The Deutsche Bank Mirror Trading scandal proved that "Volume" is not "Business."
 It proved that a bank’s computer systems are only as good as the people who are (not) watching them.
 For the financial world, the legacy of 2017 is the End of Automated Trust in Securities Trading.
-The $630 million fine was a painful lesson, but the forensic trail of the "Simultaneous Swap" remains a permanent reminder: If U help an oligarch buy a stock in Moscow just so they can sell it in London, U aren't a broker—U are a currency smuggler.
+The $630 million fine was a painful lesson, but the forensic trail of the "Simultaneous Swap" remains a permanent reminder: If you help an oligarch buy a stock in Moscow just so they can sell it in London, you aren't a broker—you are a currency smuggler.
 And eventually, the regulator will reflect the truth.
-As global AML laws integrate real-time "Purpose Verification," the ghost of the Moscow audit remains the definitive warning against the hubris of the "risk-free" commission.

-Keywords: Deutsche Bank mirror trading scandal summary, Deutsche Bank $10 billion mirror trading forensic analysis, Russian money laundering Deutsche Bank, Deutsche Bank $630 million fine, mirror trading capital flight, Russian laundromat securities fraud.
+Keywords: Deutsche Bank mirror trading scandal summary, Deutsche Bank $10 billion mirror trading forensic analysis, Russian money laundering Deutsche Bank, Bill Broeksmit suicide Deutsche Bank, mirror trading capital flight, Russian laundromat securities fraud.